 If you completed your financial aid application by the deadline and are admitted off of the wait list, you will receive financial aid information with your decision.
 If I am accepted from the wait list, am I bound to enroll at Johns Hopkins?

 No. If we offer places in the class to students on the wait list, those students will have the chance to select whether they want to enroll at Hopkins or stay with the other university that they had previously selected.
-We provide students with a two-week deadline for responding to our offer of admission from the wait list.
+Students who are admitted from the wait list must respond to our offer of admission within the designated time frame noted on their admitted student site.
 Choosing to remain on the wait list is not a commitment to enroll at Hopkins if admitted.